Jacob Baytelman - Full stack developer, project manager, CTO

 Get real life examples in your area.
 For instance, see how long your employer company spends on

-creation of a simple web site (e.g. 1 week).
-So when you become a freelancer and plan 1 week for a similar
+creation of a simple website (e.g. 1 month).
+So when you become a freelancer and plan 1 month for a similar

 , you make a huge mistake.
 Because 1 week is just the development time.
 You have to add

-negotiations, planning, discussions, paperwork, etc. Don't underestimate these activities and the time they take.
+negotiations, planning, discussions, paperwork, etc. Do not underestimate these activities and the time they take.

 Thus, working as an employee is critically important for your future career of a freelancer because of the

-useful things you can learn from your bosses and managers.
-But there's one more thing even more important.
+useful skills you can learn from your bosses and managers.
+But you will also learn

-the platforms and websites where clients meet freelancers, all they simply do not work.
+platforms where clients meet freelancers, all they simply do not work.

-Well, they work if you are happy with small tasks and monthly income of about $500.
+Well, they can satisfy you if you are happy with small tasks and monthly income of about $500.

-There's one efficient way of getting new contracts and new customers.
-It's as simple as recommendations from
+Probably the most efficient way of getting new contracts and new customers is as simple as recommendations from

 your previous customers.
-Nothing new in this statement, you've heard it before.
+Nothing new in this statement, you have heard it before.
 So just do it, go and ask you

 connections, your previous employers and clients to introduce you and recommend you.
 Do the networking stuff.